 - The only clear label sensors with a two-year warranty

-Superior to Optical Sensors (Eyes)
+More Precise Than Optical Sensors (Eyes)

 Tests prove it: Capacitive clear label sensors are the best performing

 Optics-free sensing technology is at the heart of an LRD clear label sensor.
 They see labels regular "eyes" can't see — like clear labels on a clear liner!
-This improved technology also makes them faster and more accurate - even on ordinary paper labels.
+This improved technology also makes them faster and more precise - even on ordinary paper labels.
 More than 50,000 LRD label sensors installed across the globe testify to their accuracy and reliability.

 Our clear label sensors use capacitive or ultrasonic technology so they have no sensitivity to color or contrast.
 The sensors are triggered by changes in thickness, not opacity or contrast.

 Lion Precision label sensors are available from distributors all over the world, or you can buy them directly from Lion Precision, or buy them online: